 6:20 pm – Arrive home.

 6:21 pm – Lucky enough to catch a bus straight away.

 8:15 pm – To my bedroom to watch more Netflix, or do more writing and reading.

 10:00 pm – To bed.

 Life as a London Commuter is rarely exciting I’m afraid.
-On occasion I go out after work with my co-workers or meet my bestie for a coffee and a catch up at her work or mine.
+On occasion, I go out after work with my co-workers or meet my bestie for a coffee and catch up at her work or mine.
 And even more occasionally I go to events.

 Last week I went to a Q&A at Foyles, before that I’ve attend an SYP event and other publishing events.
 The next big thing on the calendar is the London Book Fair!
 Let me know if you’re going!

-Hopefully, in the near future, when I move to London I’ll have more exciting things to blog about than just the commute!
+Hopefully, in the near future, when I move to London I’ll have more exciting things to blog about than the commute.
 Watch this space.